Cagrilintide: Weight Reduction Research From Clinical Trials

 Current State of Obesity

-- 2.8 million people die annually from obesity-related causes
+- In laboratory research: 2.8 million people die annually from obesity-related causes

-- $200+ billion annual healthcare costs in the US alone
+- In laboratory research: $200+ billion annual healthcare costs in the US alone

-- Traditional diet and exercise fail for 80-95% of people long term
+- In laboratory research: Traditional diet and exercise fail for 80-95% of people long term

 Why Traditional Weight Loss Methods Often Fail